Rex G. Carr, MD FAAPMR

 4. As there are less and less "Lyme" to be affected by the particular antibiotic and dose (and therefore less recognized by the immune system), the immune system quiets down and the person feels "less bad".

-There are many things that can modify the intensity of these symptoms and therefore make the pattern more difficult to notice, such as:
+There are many things that can modify the intensity of these symptoms and therefore make the pattern more difficult to notice:

 Yeast, or its die off